tkareine/jekyll-minibundle/README.md

 Jekyll's output directory will have the asset file at that path.

 This feature is useful when combined with asset generation tools external to Jekyll.
-For example, you can configure [Compass](http://compass-style.org/) to take inputs from `_assets/styles/*.scss` and to produce output to `_tmp/site.css`.
+For example, you can configure [Compass][Compass] to take inputs from `_assets/styles/*.scss` and to produce output to `_tmp/site.css`.
 Then, you use `ministamp` tag to copy the file with a fingerprint to Jekyll's output directory: